awsdocs/aws-systems-manager-user-guide/doc_source/running-automations-require-approvals.md

    For example, if you chose the `AWS-StartEC2InstanceWithApproval` runbook, then you must specify or choose instance IDs for the **InstanceId** parameter\.

-1. In the **Approvers** section, specify the IAM users or user ARNs of approvers for the automation action\.
+1. In the **Approvers** section, specify the user names or user ARNs of approvers for the automation action\.

 1. In the **SNSTopicARN** section, specify the SNS topic ARN to use for sending approval notification\.
 The SNS topic name must start with **Automation**\.